European enclaves in North Africa before 1830: Portuguese possessions

 The Portuguese presence in North Africa dates from the reign of King João I who led the conquest of Ceuta in 1415. and continued until El Jadida was abandoned in 1769.
-The enclaves, mostly along the Atlantic coast of Morocco, were known in Portugal as "the Berber Algarve" or as "the Algarve on the other side" ('Algarve de Além').
+The enclaves, mostly along the Atlantic coast of Morocco, were known in Portugal as the "Algarve-Beyond-the-Sea" ('Algarve de Além-Mar'), or African Algarve, in contrast with "European Algarve".

 The taking of Ceuta was recognised by Pope Martin V as a crusade.
 Possession of the city brought no economic benefits to Portugal however, as trade simply moved to other cities in the region.
 Accordingly, João's successor King Duarte tried to take Tangier as well in 1437, but was unable to do so.
 It was not until the reign of Duarte's son Afonso V that Portugal was able to expand its possessions in North Africa, taking Ksar es-Seghir in 1458 and Arcila in 1471.
 He also retook Tangier, but could not hold it.
 Afonso was known as o Africano (the African) because of his conquests, and he was the first Portuguese ruler to take the title 'King of Portugal and of the Algarves on this side and beyond the sea in Africa'.
 In 1486 his successor Joao II seized and fortified El Jadida (Mazagan) as the Portuguese continued their drive south towards Guinea.
 Two years later he accepted the submission of the governor of Safi.